Basic unix commands

 A login shell is started on system boot process.
 It’s the one where the user is going to be authenticated by its credentials (username, password).
 All user specific configurations are loaded on this point for the user.
 Other shells started from this point, derive the settings from the login shell and are called sub shells (like the manual start of the terminal program that runs the shell in a window).

-To see another login shell you can leave your desktop with Ctrl + Alt + F1
+To see another login shell you can leave your desktop with Ctrl + Alt + F1 and go back with Ctrl + Alt + F7.

-Another example of a login shell is the connection via ssh
+Another example of a login shell is the connection via ssh.

 Lets configure some environment variables for the login shells as a system wide configuration.